 Long-term prevention

-git rebase -i,vim,nano,npm initwithout-y); use non-interactive equivalents. - Configure long-running commands to use
+git rebase -i,vim,nano,npm initwithout-y); use non-interactive equivalents and pipe pagers tocat. - Configure long-running commands to run in the background from the start.

-- Add a 5-minute timeout to your own MCP servers; default infinite timeout is the most common hang cause.
+- Give your own MCP servers a 5-minute timeout; an infinite default is the most common MCP hang cause.

-- Update Cursor monthly; agent mode timeout / cancel bugs are actively being fixed.
+- Update Cursor regularly; agent timeout and cancel bugs are actively being fixed.

 Common pitfalls